mootechs/muso-cataloguer/README.md

 Current version is untested on platforms other than Windows 10 x64.
 SWT libraries for each platform are found in /gui/.
 Information on rebuilding a crossplatform package can be found at https://mchr3k.github.io/swtjar/.
 The file build.xml is an antfile script that builds the cataloguer swtjar.
 Please note that this script does not package all dependencies into the output jar file.
 My solution
-(that I am not completely sure works) is to build the executable jar using Eclipse, and then drag all the files from the output jar of build.xml into the one from Eclipse.
-This might be a little confusing, so please contact me (Jonathan) if you have any questions.
+(that I am not completely sure works) is to build the executable jar using Eclipse, and then include all the files from the output jar of build.xml into the one from Eclipse.
+This might be a little confusing, so please contact me if you have any questions.

 ## Usage